wjewell3/spotipy/README.md

 # PyMuse
-Analyze your Spotify top artists to create a dynamic, personalized playlist.
+Objective: Analyze your Spotify top artists to create a dynamic, personalized playlist

-### Prerequisite:
-You must have a [Spotify account](https://accounts.spotify.com/en/login?continue=https).

-### Audience: Those interested in music and learning Python
+Audience: Those interested in music and learning Python
+Prerequisite: You must have a [Spotify account](https://accounts.spotify.com/en/login?continue=https)

 #### Go [here](https://spotify-playlist-290119.uc.r.appspot.com/) to create a Spotify playlist and then ...